Creating the Perfect Home: Oscar Fish Keeping Made Easy

 Habitat in the wild

-The kind was described by Louis Agassiz in 1831 and received the Latin name Lobotes ocellatus.
-Later it was renamed Astronotus ocellatus.
-The generic name originated from the Greek words astra (a ray) and noton (a back), which indicated the shape of its dorsal and anal fins.
-The specific name ‘ocellatus’ translated from Greek, means oculated and indicates the fish’s peculiar black spot at its tail’s base that resembles a large eye.
+This species was first described in 1831 by Louis Agassiz under the name Lobotes ocellatus.
+Later, it was reclassified as Astronotus ocellatus.
+The genus name originates from the Greek words “astra” (ray) and “noton” (back), referring to the shape of the fish’s dorsal and anal fins.
+The specific name “ocellatus,” meaning “eyed” in Greek, highlights the characteristic black spot at the base of its tail, resembling a large eye.

 Description